-The Better Laws for a Better Planet symposium takes place in Canberra on Tuesday 27 March 2018.
-Rachel Walmsley and David Morris of EDO NSW are amongst the speakers.
+The Better Laws for a Better Planet symposium took place in Canberra on Tuesday 27 March 2018.
+Rachel Walmsley and David Morris of EDO NSW were amongst the speakers.

 - Our Policy and Law Reform Director Rachel Walmsley is a member of the Australian Panel of Experts on Environmental Law (APEEL).